|

 Number

-from the 1750s and it was a private residence most likely designed
+it was a private residence most likely designed by architect Andrei

-by architect Andrei Kvasov (1720-1770).
+Kvasov (1720-1770).
 The house was originally

 built for Pyotr Mihailovich Perkin, a merchant whose brother, Ivan